course-kit/guides/getting-started.md

 ### Resume button

-On your course page you'll probably want a "resume" button which will take the user to the next lesson from where they previously stopped.
+On your course page, you'll probably want a "resume" button which will take the user to the next lesson from where they previously stopped.
 Use the `getNextLessonId` method for this.

 ```js
 const nextLessonId = user.getNextLessonId(courseId)